MarkGzero/PSGadgets/README.md

 This project is a proof of concept to demonstrate how to use a FTDI FT232H board to communicate with an ESP32 (ESP32-S3 pictured) board.

+This project requires knowledge of `PowerShell`, `MicroPython`, and `C#` programming languages.
+Dont worry, there're plenty of resources available, including "AI".

 The FT232H board will be connected to a PC via USB and the ESP32 board will be connected to the FT232H board via serial UART.

 The ESP32 board will be used as an accessory board to handle WiFi/ESP-Now wireless communication with other ESP32 IoT devices.

 ### Requirements
 ------------------